ISRAEL CORE COURSE (ICC): Ancient to Modern History of Israel and the Middle East

 The ICC covers ancient near eastern civilization, biblical criticism and thought, the effects of Hellenism on ancient society, the medieval period and Crusades, the Enlightenment period and Emancipation and the modern era.
 As the course progresses, it will focus much more on modern issues in Jewish history and specifically the advent of Zionism and the State of Israel.
 It will focus on the roots of modern Zionism in the late nineteenth century and then examine the patterns of Jewish renewal and its effects on Israel as a modern state and people.

 The ICC sourcebooks will provide most of the materials used with an emphasis on reading primary sources.
 The ICC is also taught outside the traditional classroom setting.
 The students are actively involved in at least two weekly field trips including visits to archaeological sites and many other locations throughout Israel.
-Students are asked to take advantage of their environment by studying as a group, learning as individuals, meeting people with recent historical stories to tell, going to the places where events took place, walking throughout the land, debating its rich history, charting, playing, writing, being dramatic, singing, dancing, goofing around, testing, being tested, discovering, talking and generally striving to be wise students, which the rabbis of the Talmud defined as those who learn by asking many questions.
+Students are asked to take advantage of their environment by studying as a group, learning as individuals, meeting people with recent historical stories to tell, going to the places where events took place, walking throughout the land, debating its rich history, charting, playing, writing, being dramatic, singing, dancing, connecting with peers, testing, being tested, discovering, talking and generally striving to be wise students, which the rabbis of the Talmud defined as those who learn by asking many questions.
 Because the course covers such an enormous time period, it will inevitably skip some more minor events and issues and delve more deeply into other topics.

 Through a partnership between TRY and Gratz College, TRY students are eligible to participate in a concurrent enrollment program in which they may earn college credits.
 ICC is the equivalent of three classes, each worth three credits: The Rise of Biblical Civilization; Jews in Medieval Christendom and the Orbit of Islam; and Israel Today: Continuity and Change.
 (Students participating in the academic quarter earn only three credits.)